GunnarFarneback/FeedbackArcSets.jl/README.md

 * Add option to use LP instead of IP for non-optimal search.

-* Pick up cycles to add as constraints in a smarter way.

 * Add support for weighted edges.

 * Generalize to other solvers than Cbc.
 This should be more or less